GSA/open311-simple-crm/documentation/INSTALL.md

 The instructions here assume you are going to edit configuration settings within `codeigniter/fms_endpoint/config/` which is the usual place for CodeIgniter application config.
-This is probably the simplest way to get FMS-endpoint up and running.
+This is probably the simplest way to get Open311 Simple CRM up and running.

 > However, be aware that these files are within the git repository.
 > This means you *may* run into problems in future releases of the
-> FMS-endpoint code.
+> Open311 Simple CRM code.
 We provide an alternative mechanism (because it fits the
 > way we deploy our own servers at mySociety) which is described here:
 > `documentation/ALTERNATIVE_CONFIG.md`